JJ/hoborg/text/text.md

 mechanical man.
 A mechanical being.
 A mechanical... gimmick that looks like a man.

-I didn't really liked it, or even the idea of it, but I had no other way out than be attached to it.
+I didn't really liked it or even the idea of it, but I had no other way out than be attached to it.
 On the other hand, the public... filled with brothers, of my own race, of the other races that had been oppressed since they arrived to this land or since the paleface newcomers arrived.
-Even palefaces, because all races are one and the same in the People's Republic, ain't that?
+Even palefaces, because all races are one and the same in the People's Republic, ain't it?

 But I am not a paleface, because my name is Fulgencio Rivera and  I was born and raised in California from a Guatemalan mother and